-The mission of Situation Project is to provide arts-deprived public-school students access and exposure to world-class New York City arts and culture experiences.
-We deliver at least two experiences for each student every year.
+Beginning in 2011, Situation Project began connecting high-performing New York City public schools in under-served areas with arts and cultural experiences.
+As a non-profit organization, we currently deliver at least two experiences to each participating student every year—starting with filling those unused Broadway seats at shows like “The Lion King” and “Cirque du Soleil’s Paramour.”
 We also provide hands-on activities that integrate technology with the arts, deepen student encounters, and inspire the leaders of tomorrow.

 Check out our feature on Forbes for more.